themmyloluwaa/100DaysOfGrowth/readme.md

 - I learnt about isito service mesh and how it helps make communication between the microservices in the cluster easily.
 I also learnt about how it can enable you do canary deployment, and many other features it enables you to do.

 ### Day 47

 - Today I revised the Khan's algorithm for topological sort and also took the first step in understanding Dijkstra's algorithm for finding the shortest distance from a source.
 Learning this algorithm made me rethink life a bit, I mean will we take all this to the grave? because ehn...
 - I continued working on the UI for the project I'm working on.
 I was able to implement file upload with cloudinary and filepond (I should write a blog post about this).
 I also containerised the UI service.
 - I continued reading the chapter on web scrapping for automate the boring stuff book.

+### Day 48

+- Today i continued my studies on Dijkstra's's algorithm for computing the single shortest path on a positive weighted directed acyclic graph.
+- I also learned about another algorithm that can be used to find the single shortest path and longest path in a positive or negative weighted directed acyclic graph.
+- I attempted the knight probability problem on leetcode but I couldn't solve it today.
+Tomorrow we go again.
+- I worked on some components for the UI of the web application on.